Tapestry Folkdance Center: History

 Tapestry Folkdance Center purchased an abandoned structure, the Clayhill Simmer Building, at 3748 Minnehaha Avenue South in Minneapolis in May 1999.
 The building, which Tapestry's Board president Lisa Strong had observed was for sale while riding her bike, cost $270,000 which was paid for with funds from hundreds of donors.
 Before housing an air compressor assembly, the building served as a car dealership, evidenced by Ford Model T wheels etched into its exterior.
 Renovation of the space took place during the summer months of that year and was conducted by over 120 volunteers who collectively spent over 2,000 hours working on the project.
 Repairing and altering the building to suit Tapestry's needs cost $300,000 which executive director Beth Hennessy characterized as "a leap of faith" considering the organization's budget of under $100,000.
 Alterations made to the structure included the installation of wooden dance floors and an electrical sound system, the addition of a new HVAC system, and construction of a lounge, offices, and classrooms.
 A grand opening with a ribbon-cutting ceremony was held on October 16, 1999.
 Shortly after opening, attendance at the new space was 160, higher than the 85–100 dancers who typically danced with the group at Sabathani.

 Programming and operations

 Tapestry offers lessons in and gatherings for Scandinavian dance, swing dance, English country dance, contra dance, Bollywood dance, and Romani dance.
 Dance events tend to include a lesson during the half hour before the dance begins and many of the dances are called.
 The space is rented by outside organizations for meetings, dance rehearsals, and music lessons.
 City Pages named Tapestry the best place to learn to dance in the Minneapolis–Saint Paul area in 2000 and 2001.

 Tapestry is a non-profit organization sustained via membership.
 As of 2015, the center had approximately 350 members who served on a volunteer basis as planners for the center's dancer, ticket-takers, and fund-raisers.
 In 2015, Tapestry was led by executive director Mary Cummings.
+The current executive director is Sherisa Oie.